unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 Notice in the function definition, we needed to force `printTomorrow`, turning it into `{IO, SystemTime} ()`, then delay the result again to get a `'{IO} ()`.
 The intuition here is that you need to make `printTomorrow` actually _do_ its stuff, in order to handle the `SystemTime` requests it throws out — but that you need to delay the result because you can't have `printTomorrow'` doing `IO` requests except under a delay.

-❔ Would it be better for `handle` to take a delayed function, so you could just write `printTomorrow' = handle systemTimeToIO in printTomorrow`?
+❔ Would it be better for `handle` to take a delayed function, so you could just write `printTomorrow' = handle printTomorrow with systemTimeToIO`?
 Feedback welcome... 📨

 So now we can use a handler to execute code that uses abilities!